niebert/wtf_tokenizer/README.md

 # Tokenizer for Wiki Transformation Framework - WTF
 Tokenizer replaces document elements with tokens and stores the parsed content elements in a JSON.
-The library `wtf_tokenizer` was designed to work together with the great Wiki Markdown parser `wtf_wikipedia` developed by [Spencer Kelly](https://github.com/spencermountain).
-Without his work this library would not exist.
+The library `wtf_tokenizer` was designed to work together with the great Wiki Markdown parser [`wtf_wikipedia`](https://github.com/spencermountain/wtf_wikipedia) developed by [Spencer Kelly](https://github.com/spencermountain).
+Without his work for [`wtf_wikipedia`](https://github.com/spencermountain/wtf_wikipedia) this library `wtf_tokenizer` would not exist.
 The tokenizer may be implemented based on the description of micro libraries for [`wtf_tokenizer`](https://github.com/spencermountain/wtf_wikipedia/wiki/Micro-Libraries-wtf_fetch,-....) as part of the `Wiki Transformation Framework` (WTF).

 ## Tokenize Wiki Markdown